alexasterisk/WallyPackages/docs/classes/usage.md

 # Usage

-Firstly, you will need to require the Classes Package.
+Firstly, you will need to require the LuaClass Package.
 By the way, I might be taking snippets directly from the JavaScript classes reference from Mozilla. dwi

 !!! warning "About class extending"
         If you're afraid that class extending isn't a thing here, it is: I just wont talk about it right away.
 Use the menu on the right to skip down to it if you'd like to!